 Different drugs stay in the body for different durations, so if a metabolite is found during testing, it means that a substance has been taken within a recent window of time.

-Different types of workplace drug testing
+What are the different types of workplace drug tests?

 Drug tests will vary based on the specific drug being tested for and what kind of samples are collected as outlined in the testing program.